esq4/nind-denoise/.junie/guidelines.md

   - Run just the test files covering code with changes to keep CI/dev iterations fast, e.g.: pytest -q tests\test_demo_temp.py

-  - We created and executed this demo during preparation of this guide and confirmed it passes.
-We removed the temporary file after verifying it, per the instruction to leave no extra files in the repo.
+- What to do if a test fails
+  - If there are multiple failures, do root cause analysis before deciding what the problems are or how to fix them.
+  - A failing test should always be fully-investigated.
+It is OK to stop what you are doing, seek human guidance, and to give it your full attention.
+  - Existing code should **always** be fixed/improved to bring the code into compliance
+  - **Never** should existing code be circumvented, shimmed, covered with a "fallback", or modified "not to use an eternal tool", or anything other action taken to "avoid" rather than "fix" a problem causing a test failure.

 - Adding new tests
+  - Unittests should be small, targeted to one 'thing' only, fully documented, and coverage should be extended to every additional piece of code as it is written.
   - Prefer placing tests under tests/ with descriptive names (e.g., test_pipeline_highlevel.py).
   - If practicable, Use in-memory temporary files and directories for transient filesystem operations.
-Clean up any on-disk artifacts your test creates when it is not.
+    - Clean up any on-disk artifacts your test creates when it is not.

 3) Additional development information

-- Code style and linting
 - Coding style and quality:
+  - Use pylint as a guide for improving code, not as a guide to figure out which messages to disable in pylint.
+    - Do not switch off pylint messaging in order to improve the score it gives
     - Prefer clean, concise, and readable code.
   - Prefer solutions that decrease cognitive complexity and improve readability over guards and robustness.
   - The addition of a test asserting a module is importable coupled with simple `import module` clauses are always preferred to import guarding.
   - Avoid using modules that are not available on all target platforms
   - Linting: CI runs pylint across all tracked *.py files.
 Locally, after uv tool install pylint, you can run: uv tool run pylint $(git ls-files '*.py') on Linux/macOS, or for PowerShell: git ls-files "*.py" | ForEach-Object { $_ } |
     ForEach-Object { uv tool run pylint $_ }
   - Formatting: black is listed in the dev group.
 If you use uv: uv sync --group dev, then run: uv run black src test

 - CLI and orchestration
   - The primary user entry point is src/denoise.py, which exposes a Typer CLI (see cli() at the bottom).
 It orchestrates: